• Support Harris

 Meeting the Unique Needs of Your Reader

-• Once we know what kind of research needs to be conducted, we’ll delve into the intricacies of understanding the psychological diversity of your readers, which will allow students to tailor your policy documents as effectively as possible.
-By the end of this program, students will be adept at crafting persuasive and engaging policy documents that cater to the specific preferences and needs of their intended audience.
+• Once we know what kind of research needs to be conducted, we’ll delve into the intricacies of understanding the psychological diversity of your readers, which will allow participants to tailor your policy documents as effectively as possible.
+By the end of this program, participants will be adept at crafting persuasive and engaging policy documents that cater to the specific preferences and needs of their intended audience.

 Leveraging the Four Elements of a Persuasive Policy Recommendation